Richard Kurin: Other roles

-Kurin served as a professorial lecturer at the Johns Hopkins University Paul H. Nitze School of Advanced International Studies in Washington from 1985 to 1994.
+Kurin served as a professorial lecturer at the Johns Hopkins University Paul H. Nitze School of Advanced International Studies in Washington, D.C., from 1985 to 1994.
 He has authored more than a hundred scholarly articles and chapters and given hundreds of presentations at universities and museums around the U.S. and across the globe, and his work featured in scores of radio and television programs.
 His articles on ethnographic fieldwork, "Doctor, Lawyer, Indian Chief," museology and intangible cultural heritage have been often reproduced and widely cited.
 He was awarded the Benjamin A. Botkin Prize in 1999 for lifetime achievement in public sector folklore by the American Folklore Society.[29]
 He was a keynote speaker at the 2004 meeting of the International Council of Museums in Seoul, Korea and in 2007 gave the Founder's Lecture at Harvard University's Peabody Museum.
 He was awarded the Robert Mills Medal for his scholarship by the Commission for the Smithsonian American Art Museum.
 In 2014 he gave the distinguished lecture for the General Anthropology Division at the meetings of the American Anthropology Association.

 In 2015 Kurin was elected to the American Academy of Arts and Sciences.

 Kurin has organized and led three Smithsonian Journeys Around the World cultural expeditions in 2008, 2009, and 2013.

 Kurin, served as the PTA President of Bailey's Elementary School in the early 1990s had helped establish it as a center for arts and sciences, the first elementary school magnet program in the Fairfax County Public Schools.

 Kurin serves on the Visiting Committee of the Social Sciences at the University of Chicago and was a member of the Dean's Advisory Council at the University at Buffalo from 2004 to 2013 and an alumni recipient of the Dean's Award.